We understand that getting paid on time is important to you. Here are some recommendations for speeding up the payment process.

 If there are any discrepancies or changes, contact our staff member before sending your invoice so that the purchase order can be corrected.
 Any inconsistencies between what was delivered, the purchase order, and the invoice could result in delayed or non-payment.

-- The name and GST Number of the Supplier
+- name and GST Number of the Supplier

-- A description of the goods and/or services supplied
+- description of the goods and/or services supplied

 Invoices over $1,000 must also contain:

-- The quantity of goods supplied (eg. Litres, hours, kilograms, etc).
+- quantity of goods supplied (eg. litres, hours, kilograms, etc)

-- Include the bank account number that the payment is to be made to.
-(Note this should also be included on all Statements.)
+- include the bank account number that the payment is to be made to.
+This should also be included on all statements.

 These requirements will help ensure your invoice moves through our system without delay.